How to Collect Email Addresses in WordPress (29 Tips)

 18. Add a Call-to-Action to Your Social Pages

-Social platforms like your Facebook page, LinkedIn, Twitter, Pinterest, etc., can help you reach hundreds of people at the same time.
-By adding a call-to-action to your social profile, you can direct your visitors to a landing page to submit their email addresses.
+Social platforms like your Facebook page, LinkedIn, Twitter, Pinterest, etc., can help you reach hundreds of people simultaneously.
+You can direct your visitors to a landing page to submit their email addresses by adding a call-to-action to your social profile.

 Call-to-action buttons or CTA buttons are what you use to direct your visitors towards your conversion goal.
 In this case, your conversion goal is to make people subscribe to your email list.